 Who can apply?

-The Dom Pérignon Golden Vines® MW Scholarship (hereafter ‘Dom Pérignon Scholar or Scholarship’) is open to a wide range of applicants from historically marginalised communities, and the Scholar will be asked to explain to the Judges in their own words why they identify as belonging to a historically marginalised community.
-The Dom Pérignon Scholar may be located anywhere in the world, but must be willing and able to travel to France for their Internship Programme.
+One of the aims of the Dom Pérignon Golden Vines® MW Scholarship is to support and further inclusion and accessibility in the wine industry.
+We welcome applications from individuals coming from a wide range of communities, including but not limited to those from economically disadvantaged backgrounds, all ethnicities, religions, genders, sexual orientations, disabilities, and individuals affected by conflict.
+We will ask candidates to explain in their own words what winning this scholarship will mean to them and enable them to achieve.
 The Dom Pérignon Scholar may already be enrolled on the MW course, or may not yet have started the course.
 If they fall into the latter category, then they need to be able to show and confirm that they meet the requirements set out for application to the relevant programme:

 Masters of Wine – click here

-Who will award the Diversity Scholarships?
+Who will award the Scholarships?

 The Judging Panel for the Dom Pérignon Scholarship (hereafter ‘the Judges’) are:

-• Vincent Chaperon, Chef de Cave of Dom Pérignon
+Vincent Chaperon, Chef de Cave of Dom Pérignon

-• Romané Basset, Co-Founding Trustee of the Gérard Basset Foundation
+Romané Basset, Co-Founding Trustee of the Gérard Basset Foundation

 How do I apply?